 Throughout her career, Rebecca Bell-Metereau has been a leader in her community.
 She has volunteered in the San Marcos Independent School District and has served as a member of the San Marcos Planning and Zoning Commission, Blue-Ribbon Bond Commission, and San Marcos Solid Waste Commission, where she helped initiate curbside recycling in San Marcos.
 She has served as secretary, treasurer, and president of her neighborhood association, as representative to the San Marcos Council of Neighborhood Associations, and as secretary of the local League of Women Voters.

-Because of her strong interest in making a difference on the Texas State Board of Education, Rebecca is again seeking the Democratic nomination for District 5 in the March 3, 2020 Democratic Primary.
 District 5 is composed of 11 central Texas counties—Blanco, Caldwell, Comal, Gillespie, Guadalupe , Hays, Kendall, Kerr, Llano, Mason, San Saba—and portions of Bexar and Travis Counties.
 About one-third of the voters of Bexar County and a bit more than half of the voters of Travis County live in Texas State Board of Education District 5.

-Rebecca is a member of the Texas State Employees Union and the Texas Faculty Association.
 Rebecca Bell-Metereau and her husband, Jean-Pierre Metereau, a Vietnam veteran and a retired professor, have lived in San Marcos for more than three decades.
 Their two grown daughters graduated from San Marcos public schools.
 Teresa S. Hobby, former Lt.
 Gov. Bill Hobby’s daughter-in-law, serves as Rebecca’s campaign treasurer.